StanfordSpezi/SpeziLLM/README.md

 ```

 > [!NOTE]
-> To learn more about the usage of SpeziLLMLocal, please refer to the [DocC documentation](https://swiftpackageindex.com/stanfordspezi/spezillm/documentation/spezillmlocal).
+> To learn more about the usage of SpeziLLMLocal, please refer to the comprehensive [DocC documentation](https://swiftpackageindex.com/stanfordspezi/spezillm/documentation/spezillmlocal).

 ### Spezi LLM Open AI